 Anxiety is a fact of life.
-The point is to become aware of our anxiety, what triggers it and how it impacts our lives if we are not coping with it consciously.
-We want to be especially cautions not to make anxiety lifestyle.
+The point is to become aware of our anxiety, what triggers it, and how it impacts our lives if we are not coping with it consciously.
+We want to be especially cautious not to make anxiety a lifestyle.
 Also, anxiety, as part of the family of the emotion of fear, is contagious.
 Calm is just as contagious.
 So, we can unconsciously spread anxiety or we can consciously spread calm.

 Brene' Brown defines calm as "creating perspective and mindfulness while managing emotional reactivity."
 She defines stillness this way: "stillness is not about focusing on nothingness; it's about creating a clearing.
 It's about opening up an emotionally clutter-free space and allowing ourselves to feel and think and dream and question."

-Also, some of us respond to anxiety by over-functioning and some of us by under-functioning.
-Over-functioners tend to move quickly into competence, fixing, rescuing and the like and tend to going into the action.
-Under-functioners tend to be less competent under stress and can shut down into helplessness, powerless.
-The visual below is a great one for understanding how the nervous system kicks into action under threat (anxiety and fear) and how in the safe zone, we calm and connection with the flow balancing activity with rest.
+Also, some of us respond to anxiety by over-functioning, and some of us by under-functioning.
+Over-functioners tend to move quickly into competence, fixing, rescuing, and the like and tend to go into the action.
+Under-functioners tend to be less competent under stress and can shut down into helplessness, powerlessness.
+The visual below is a great one for understanding how the nervous system kicks into action under threat (anxiety and fear) and how in the safe zone, we calm and connect with the flow balancing activity with rest.